Location: Talara, Peru

 The most important thing is that you have an open mind, positive attitude and willingness to learn!

-Below you’ll see the financial contribution required for the in-person placement.
-For the online placement discount 33%:
+Below you’ll see the financial contribution required for the in-person and online placements.

 |Cost per week||Total Project Fee|